pachyderm/docs/content/latest/reference/pachctl/pachctl_enterprise_pause-status.md

----
-# metadata #
-title:  pachctl enterprise pause-status
+## pachctl enterprise pause-status

-description: "Get the pause the cluster: normal, partially-paused or paused."
+Get the pause status of the cluster.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - enterprise
-cliGlossary:  e
----

 ### Synopsis